Grinnell College Alumni Council welcomes four new members

 The new Alumni Council members for 2024-25 are:

 Each new member will serve an initial two-year term through Reunion 2026, and they are eligible to serve through 2030.
-Council members can be elected to up to three consecutive terms.
+Council members can be elected for up to three consecutive terms.

 The Alumni Council strives to unite Grinnell graduates.
 The 26-member group promotes a spirit of camaraderie among alumni and supports the College leadership, faculty, staff, and students in the advancement of the College.
 Council meetings are held on campus in the fall and spring.